Let’s see how the gamut masking (or "mapping") method actually works, using the example of that bright colored Las Vegas scene.

 A free online gamut masking tool for digitally minded artists by Richard Robinson

-You can order the book "Color and Light" by mail from my online store and get it signed, or order from Amazon below.
+You can order the book "Color and Light" by mail from my online store.